"...If there's a goal that everyone remembers, it was back in ol' 72

 "...Next to your comrades in the national fitness program.

 The Cold War, like any self respecting conflict, was full of propaganda on both sides.
 During the '72 Series, the stereotypes and fears of all encompassing Soviet collectivity were laid bare.
 Newspaper columnists and hockey analysts blamed the "national programs" and top down coordination of the central Soviet state for their early domination of the series.
 In everything from fitness to flash dancing, the Soviets had produced hard, focused and callous physical specimens.
 These half man, half machines were part of the larger Communist plot to be certain, and the paranoia surrounding all things Soviet spread from sports to business to military concerns.
 In reality, the national Soviet programs were abysmally run and were bankrupting the Kremlin; seat of Soviet power, site of its palaces and legislative complex and the symbol of Mother Russia.While much is made of the bi-polar nature of the "Superpowers" involved in the Cold War, a closer study of history has revealed that only once, when the Soviets had nuclear missles based in Cuba, did the Empire have the capacity to strike against the United States.
 In reality, the Soviets never possessed the delivery capacity to engage in a full-on nuclear war with the U.S. C. John Runions, of the Oxford School of Life Sciences had this to add: "Just a small one to add because I think that two memories of my childhood that Tragically Hip lyrics most strongly evoke come from the song Fireworks.
 I do remember where I was when Henderson scored the goal and I also remember being 'caught is some eternal flexed-arm hang.'
 I am Gord's age or thereabouts so I can tell you that he is talking about himself in public school Gym class.
 The Canadian government decided that Canadians were too flabby so in 1971 or '72 they started the Canada Fitness Program as a social experiment.
 This was later encompassed by the 'Participaction' advertising campaigns of the 1970's.
-I have discovered one person's blog from 2003 where several people discuss the Canada Fitness Program so I know that I didn't dream it.
 School kids were evaluated in six fitness tests: vertical jump, 100 yard dash (before metric), speed situps, flexed-arm hang, the shuttle run, and something else that I don't remember - probably the mile run or 'endurance' run that I am forgetting due to the trauma involved.
 Based on overall score, students were awarded bronze, silver, gold, or the much sought after 'Award of Excellence' crests.
 These are, I imaging, collectors items 35 years later.
 In the flexed arm hang, one had to hang from a bar with arms bent at 90 degrees at the elbows for as long as possible.
 This was hard to do and usually resulted in you and your comrades 'falling to the floor in fits of laughter' within 5-30 seconds.
 Some of the superheros could go on for 2 minutes or more.
 Gord's use of the word 'comrades' nicely ties this Canadian program in with the cold war imagery of the rest of the song.
 Most of us weren't great at the fitness tests but we had fun doing them for the most part."

 "...Fireworks exploding in the distance